natlogica/hundred-days/r1-log.md

 ### R1D40
 Expanding on the flight search to include a spreadsheet to sign up new users who want to receive a newsletter about new deals from the Flight Club.

+### R1D41
+Reviewing how the internet works and some basic HTML.
+The project involves creating a rating system for movies.